Foot Domination

 Overview

 Foot domination is a consensual power-exchange practice in which a dominant partner uses their feet as the primary instrument of authority, humiliation and control over a willing submissive.
-Where a foot fetish describes the underlying erotic attraction to feet, foot domination describes the scene framing built around them: the foot becomes a tool of command rather than simply an object of admiration.
-It is the dominant-side counterpart to submissive foot worship, and it draws much of its charge from the symbolism of the foot as the body's lowest part.
+Where a foot fetish names the underlying erotic attraction to feet, foot domination names the scene framing built around them: the foot becomes a tool of command rather than simply an object of admiration.
+It is the dominant-side counterpart to submissive foot worship, and much of its charge comes from the symbolism of the foot as the body's lowest, lowliest part.
 This article sets out what the practice involves, where its conventions come from, and how it relates to neighbouring kinks.

 In foot domination the dominant directs the encounter from a position of elevated authority while the submissive is positioned low, often kneeling or lying beneath the feet.
-Typical expressions, all between consenting adults, include being made to kiss, lick or clean the dominant's bare feet or footwear; being held "underfoot" with a foot resting on the back, chest or face; or foot-gagging, in which toes or the sole are pressed to or into the mouth.
-The defining feature is the direction of control: the dominant commands, and the foot is the means of asserting status and inducing submission.
+Typical expressions, all between consenting adults, include being made to kiss, lick or clean the dominant's bare feet or footwear; being held "underfoot" with a foot resting on the back, chest or face; or foot-gagging, in which the toes or sole are pressed to the mouth.
+The defining feature is the direction of control: the dominant commands, and the foot is the means of asserting status and drawing out submission.

 History & origins